 After your operation

-Your surgeon will usually advise that the wound should be kept clean and any hair growing near it be shaved or removed by other means.
-Some surgeons recommend that, even when the wound is healed, you should keep the area free of hair growing by shaving every few weeks, or by other methods to remove the hair.
+The surgeon will usually advise that the wound should be kept clean and any hair growing near it be shaved or removed by other means.
+Some surgeons recommend that, even when the wound is healed, the area should be kept free of hair growing by shaving the area every few weeks, or by other methods to remove the hair.
 This reduces the chance of the problem coming back (recurring).

 Further reading and references